SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/vmware-carbon-black.md

 * Determine how the infrastructure is being utilized by taking a look at top users, applications and devices.

-52

-### Carbon Black - Endpoint Standard - Indicators of Compromise Dashboard
+### Endpoint Standard - Indicators of Compromise Dashboard

 The** Carbon Black - Endpoint Standard - Indicators of Compromise** dashboard provides an at-a-glance view of indicators of threats to a secure network by severity, application, and the number of unique instances.
 A breakdown of each known indicator is also shown.